acidlabsStudios/EmployeeHandbook/competencies-for-designers.md

 * Regularly mentors other designers and clients needing detailed or accelerated uplift and may teach design professionally.
 * Typically at least 3-5 years experience at acidlabs internalising how we work.
 * More than 5 years of professional specialisation, e.g. service design, user research, interaction design.
-* COMPETENCY LEVEL: Can create strategic project vision with others, strategic design planning and delivery, detailed interactive prototypes demonstrating flows, interactions, and animations, complex service elements with backstage, can plan research and conduct interviews alone.
+* COMPETENCY EXPECTATIONS: Can create strategic project vision with others, strategic design planning and delivery, detailed interactive prototypes demonstrating flows, interactions, and animations, complex service elements with backstage, can plan research and conduct interviews alone.

 ## Principal Designer
 * Leads our most complex, critical, or strategic projects, taking them from concept to delivery as the sole designer or within a design or multidisciplinary team.